-- Be enrolled, or accepted for enrollment, in an eligible program of study. - Be a degree-seeking student. - Be a U.S. citizen or an eligible noncitizen. - Be registered with the Selective Service, if male and required. - Not have had your eligibility suspended or terminated due to a drug-related conviction. - Have a valid Social Security Number. - Not be in default on a federal student loan or owe an overpayment of a federal student grant or loan. - Be making satisfactory academic progress, as defined by MCC. - Be engaged in academic activities for each course upon which your student aid eligibility was determined.
+- Be enrolled, or accepted for enrollment, in an eligible program of study. - Be a degree-seeking student. - Be a U.S. citizen or an eligible noncitizen. - Not have had your eligibility suspended or terminated due to a drug-related conviction. - Have a valid Social Security Number. - Not be in default on a federal student loan or owe an overpayment of a federal student grant or loan. - Be making satisfactory academic progress, as defined by MCC. - Be engaged in academic activities for each course upon which your student aid eligibility was determined.

-I-E. Price of Attendance CHARGES - TRADITIONAL PROGRAM
+I-E. Price of Attendance

+CHARGES - ON CAMPUS TRADITIONAL PROGRAM

 Tuition.
 Tuition is charged at a flat rate for 12 through 18 hours per semester.
-If enrolled in less than 12 hours, tuition is charged at a per hour rate.
+If enrolled in less than 12 hours; tuition is charged at a per credit hour rate.
 Credit hours above 18 are also charged at a per credit hour rate.
-Students not seeking a degree at MCC who would like to take courses for credit may take up to six hours of coursework each semester at a reduced rate.
+Students not seeking a degree at MCC (Part-time Non-degree) who would like to take courses for credit may take up to six hours of coursework each semester at a reduced rate.
 There is a lifetime maximum of 18 hours that may be taken at this reduced rate.